6 min readLast update: March 22, 2019 5G, just like every buzzword, generates a lot [...]

 Currently, IoT relies on a centralized ecosystem where various devices are connected to a network.
 Because connectivity isn’t always stable, some IoT products don’t work the way they should.
 This has direct implications, such as customer churn.
 But an even bigger issue is the restriction it puts on innovation.
 Current connectivity shortcomings effectively stifle progress.

 Now, when you think of the smart home, you think of Echo & Alexa, you think of Google Home, you might even think of Apple Homekit (but that’s unlikely).
 Regardless of the size of each ecosystem, voice recognition is a major component in all of them.
-As we saw at CES this year, voice assistants are becoming more and more prevalent.
+Voice assistants are becoming more and more prevalent.
 Juniper Research has found that by 2023, the number of voice assistant devices is expected to grow by 1000% to reach 275 million.

 5G will unshackle those voice assistants and create a path to widespread adoption.
 They’re fun to interact with and are behind smart home adoption.
 Their integration into our daily lives is well underway, and it’s only the start.
 Smart cars are the logical next step, that is if manufacturers accept to focus on the customer, rather than mere market share.